RedaZt/Projet-SCM/README.md

   <img src="/src/2.png" width="70%"/>
 </p>

-the solution will appear in the bottom section, you can view the first five iterations using the "show iterations" button.
+the solution will appear in the bottom section as shown in the example below.

 <p align="center">
   <img src="/src/3.png" width="70%"/>
 </p>

+You can view the first five iterations using the "show iterations" button.